AlgoMaster Logo

 This merge step is what gives merge sort its name, and it runs in O(n) time because each element is visited exactly once.

-At each step of the merge, we compare the front elements of both halves and pick the smaller one.
-Because both halves are sorted, this guarantees the merged result is also sorted.
+At each step of the merge, the algorithm compares the front elements of both halves and picks the smaller one.
+Because both halves are sorted, the merged result is also sorted.

 Code Implementation